Reference

 Open Hand

-Example: Opening can speed shape but reduce value options.
+Example: Opening can improve speed but remove closed-only scoring options.

 Tenpai